tern-lang/tern/README.md

 #### Grammar

 To make sense of the source code a custom grammar is required.
-The grammar used for compilation of the Snap language leverages a custom framework that uses a variant of [Bacus Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
+The grammar used for compilation of the Tern language leverages a custom framework that uses a variant of [Bacus Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
 It is defined using special rules and literal values that form the basis of a [Recursive Descendant Parser](https://en.wikipedia.org/wiki/Recursive_descent_parser).

 | Rule  | Semantics |